sigmoidF1: A Smooth F1 Score Surrogate Loss for Multilabel Classification: Background

 \section{Background}

-We use a traditional statistical framework as a guideline for multilabel classificaton methods~\citep{tukey}.
-We distinguish the desired theoretical statistic (the \textbf{estimand}), its functional form (the \textbf{estimator}) and its approximation (the \textbf{estimate}); they can be benchmarked with \textbf{metrics}.
-We show how multilabel reduction estimators tend to reformulate the estimand and treat labels independently.
+We use a traditional statistical framework as a guideline for multilabel classification methods~\citep{tukey}.
+We distinguish the desired theoretical statistic (the \textbf{estimand}), its functional form (the \textbf{estimator}) and its approximation (the \textbf{estimate}); estimates can be benchmarked with \textbf{metrics}.
+We show how multilabel reduction estimators tend to reformulate the estimand and treat labels as marginally independent.
 For example, by treating a multilabel problem as a succession of binary classification tasks.
 However, with a proper estimator, it is possible to directly model the estimand.
-Our proposed loss function, \emph{sigmoidF1}, accommodates for the true estimand.
+If F1 score is indeed the statistic of interest (i.e. estimand), our proposed loss function, \emph{sigmoidF1}, accommodates for the true estimand.